-Time of Taking Effect--If a majority of the votes cast on the question, as stated above, is in the affirmative the measure shall be deemed to be effective forthwith, unless a later date is specified in the measure.
+Time of taking effect – If a majority of the votes cast on the question, as stated above, is in the affirmative the measure shall be deemed to be effective forthwith, unless a later date is specified in the measure.

-Section 7-11 Citizen Referendum Procedures
+Section 8-3 Referendum Procedures

-Referendum Petition, Effect on Final Approval—If, within twenty-one days following the final approval of any measure by the city council or by the school committee, a petition signed by a number of voters equal to fifteen percent of the total number of persons registered to vote as of the date of the preceding city election, and addressed to the city council or to the school committee as the case may be, protesting against such measure or any part thereof taking effect.
+Referendum petition, effect on final approval – If, within 21 days following the final approval of any measure by the city council or by the school committee, a petition signed by a number of voters equal to 15 percent of the total number of persons registered to vote as of the date of the preceding city election, and addressed to the city council or to the school committee as the case may be, protesting against such measure or any part thereof taking effect.
 The city council or the school committee shall, forthwith, reconsider such measure or part thereof, and if such measure or part thereof is not rescinded, the city council shall submit the same, by the method herein provided to the voters either at a special election, which it may in its discretion call, or the next regular city election and such measure or part thereof shall be null and void unless a majority of the voters voting on the same at such election vote in favor thereof.

-Certain Initiative Procedures to Apply--The petition described in this section shall be termed a referendum petition and insofar as applicable section 7-10(a), (b), (e), and (f) shall apply to the procedure in respect thereto, except that the words "measure or part thereof protested against" shall for this purpose be understood to replace the word "measure in said sections wherever it may occur and the word "referendum" shall be understood to replace the word initiative" where it may occur.
+Certain initiative procedures to apply – The petition described in this section shall be termed a referendum petition and insofar as applicable section 8-2shall apply to the procedure in respect thereto, except that the words "measure or part thereof protested against" shall for this purpose be understood to replace the word "measure in said sections wherever it may occur and the word "referendum" shall be understood to replace the word initiative" where it may occur.

-Section 7-12 Initiative and Referendum: Ineligible Measures
+Section 8-4 Initiative and Referendum: Ineligible Measures

-None of the following measures shall be subject to initiative or referendum procedures; (1) proceedings relating to the internal organization or operation of the city council or the school committee, (2) an emergency measure adopted in conformity with the charter, (3) the city budget or the school committee budget as a whole, (4) revenue loan orders, (5) any appropriation for the payment of the city's debts and obligations, (6) appropriations of funds necessary to implement a written agreement executed under collective bargaining, (7) proceedings, or parts thereof, relating to the election, appointment, employment, suspension, transfer, demotion, removal or discharge of any officer or employee, (8) any proceedings repealing or rescinding a measure or part thereof, which is protested by referendum procedure, and
+None of the following measures shall be subject to initiative or referendum procedures:

+(1) proceedings relating to the internal organization or operation of the city council or the school committee;

+(2) an emergency measure adopted in conformity with the charter;

+(3) the city budget or the school committee budget as a whole;

+(4) revenue loan orders;

+(5) any appropriation for the payment of the city's debts and obligations;

+(6) appropriations of funds necessary to implement a written agreement executed under collective bargaining;

+(7) proceedings, or parts thereof, relating to the election, appointment, employment, suspension, transfer, demotion, removal or discharge of any officer or employee;

+(8) any proceedings repealing or rescinding a measure or part thereof, which is protested by referendum procedure; and

 (9) any procedure providing for the submission or referral of matter to the voters at an election.

-Section 7-13 Submission of Proposed Measures to Voters
+Section 8-5 Submission of Proposed Measures to Voters